China hits back at EU wine over solar panel duties

 "We have noted the quick rise in wine imports from the EU in recent years, and we will handle the investigation in accordance with the law."

-The move appeared largely symbolic and less severe than if China had targeted industrial exports such as Airbus aircraft, made by Toulouse-based European aerospace group EADS EAD.PA.
+The move appeared largely symbolic and less severe than if China had targeted hi-tech exports such as Airbus aircraft, made by Toulouse-based European aerospace group EADS.

-"It's a very calculated move.
-Wine is significant enough as a signal, yet it's not important enough to hurt industries in the European Union," said Xu Bin, professor of economics and finance at the China Europe International Business School in Shanghai.

-China's "underlying interests" were very much in favour of resolving the solar panel issue within the next two months without over-reacting, he said.
-"Neither side wants to see a trade war, but both sides have their own interests."

 FRANCE HIT HARDEST

-European wine-growers receive subsidies from the EU's Common Agricultural Policy, although not specifically for exports.
-For example, the biggest producer of Beaujolais wines, George Duboeuf, received 1.1 million euros (911,102 pounds) in EU handouts in the 2011/12 season, according to the French Agriculture Ministry.

-China is the third biggest export market for European wines and the fastest growing, as the rising middle class enjoys the pleasures and status of sipping fine Bordeaux or quaffing Rioja.
+China is the third biggest export market for European wines and the fastest growing, as a rising middle class enjoys the pleasures and status of sipping fine Bordeaux or quaffing Rioja.

-About 15 Chinese individuals or businesses have bought wine-growing properties in Bordeaux and investors also want to develop luxury tourism in the region, which they think will be the next fad as Chinese wealth pours into Europe.

 In Madrid, a representative of the Spanish Wine Federation said the Chinese move was a potentially serious blow to one of the few bright spots in a country stuck in deep recession since a housing bubble burst in 2008, decimating its economy.